Zettelkasten-Method/ba-zettelkasten-justice-for-hedgehogs/2015-06-28 compiled draft raw.md

 So responsibility is a twofold requirement:

-1\.
-It is necessary to have the moral virtue of responsibility to claim integrity or authenticity for one's life.
+1. It is necessary to have the moral virtue of responsibility to claim integrity or authenticity for one's life.
 In this sense, responsibility focuses on our actions and the story of our lives.
-2\.
-Moral responsibility is also a prerequisite to creating the foundation of our lives' stories: the system of values, formed through interpretation and argument.
+2. Moral responsibility is also a prerequisite to creating the foundation of our lives' stories: the system of values, formed through interpretation and argument.
 Without this integrated system of convictions, we cannot live authentic lives.

-\### Dworkin's concept of associative obligations
+### Dworkin's concept of associative obligations

 <!--ct: §201506211107 Special obligations-->

 Special obligations
-: "obligations owed to some subset of persons, in contrast to natural duties that are owed to all persons simply \_qua\_ persons."\[#jeske2014obl\][]
+: "obligations owed to some subset of persons, in contrast to natural duties that are owed to all persons simply _qua_ persons."[#jeske2014obl][]

 <!--ct: §201505251242 Kinds of special Obligations-->

 Dworkin recognizes two kinds of special obligation:

-1\.
-Performative obligation, which is the case for example when we promise something to somebody.
-They are called thus because we need to act in a certain way (performance) to form the obliagtion: "we make some people special through datable and voluntary acts like making a promise to them."\[301\][#dworkin2011just]
+1. Performative obligation, which is the case for example when we promise something to somebody.
+They are called thus because we need to act in a certain way (performance) to form the obliagtion: "we make some people special through datable and voluntary acts like making a promise to them."[301][#dworkin2011just]
-2\.
-Associative obligation, which is the case when we're in a special kind of personal relationship to somebody.
+2. Associative obligation, which is the case when we're in a special kind of personal relationship to somebody.
 It's called thus because the mere relationship to another person suffices to give rise to obliagtion.
-It's not called "personal" or "relationship obligation" because Dworkin recognizes citizenship as one kind of relevant association.\[301\][#dworkin2011just]
+It's not called "personal" or "relationship obligation" because Dworkin recognizes citizenship as one kind of relevant association.[301][#dworkin2011just]

 <!--ct: §201505251218 Concept Role Obligation-->

-Role obligations are culturally contingent conventions.\[301\][#dworkin2011just] The underlying institutional force (Hardimon) may differ from culture to culture.
+Role obligations are culturally contingent conventions.[301][#dworkin2011just] The underlying institutional force (Hardimon) may differ from culture to culture.

 Relationships create a "special kind of responsibility".
 They are fed-back by and reinforce themselves a set of social practices.

 Social practices and convention reduce uncertainty.
 If there's a social favored way to respond to a certain situation, we at least have one way to react at hand.

 - <!--ct: §200912061046 Concept social role-->
 - A social role is a set of expectations on the actions of someone.
 - Formally put, it's a social typification of actions.
-It has to be attached to an objectified set of knowledge: more than one person has to have the same expectations in order to make it a shared typification and establish a role.\[78f\][#berger-luckmann1980sozkon]
+It has to be attached to an objectified set of knowledge: more than one person has to have the same expectations in order to make it a shared typification and establish a role.[78f][#berger-luckmann1980sozkon]
-- According to Hardimon, a role is a "[constellation] of institutionally specified rights and duties organized around an institutionally specified social function"\[334\][#hardimon1994obl]
+- According to Hardimon, a role is a "[constellation] of institutionally specified rights and duties organized around an institutionally specified social function"[334][#hardimon1994obl]

 <!--ct: §201506041035 Associations-->

 Associations are risky relationships which make us open for a special kind of benefit and make us vulnerable to a special kind of harm.

-Sexual intimacy is an association.\[312\][#dworkin2011just] Intimacy is characterized by excluding others -- from secrets, and from sharing personal vulnerabilities.
+Sexual intimacy is an association.[312][#dworkin2011just] Intimacy is characterized by excluding others -- from secrets, and from sharing personal vulnerabilities.
 Sexual intimacy is also characterized by mutually exclusive agreements to not have sexual intercourse with others.
 So both partners refrain from sharing the joys of having sex with other people.
 That's the benefits of trust and intimacy in sexual relationships.
 Meanwhile, if one partners breaks the rules of intimacy, the other is going to be badly hurt.

-Political associations are another example.\[320\][#dworkin2011just] To participate in a democracy will raise questions about justice: what penalties are we allowed to inflict upon each other?
+Political associations are another example.[320][#dworkin2011just] To participate in a democracy will raise questions about justice: what penalties are we allowed to inflict upon each other?
 How much tax paying can the poor handle?

 <!--ct: §201506041156 Responsibility necessitates associations-->

 Only those decisions I deem my own, those which fit my mental state, my plans and convicions, are the basis for forming associations.
 If other people would not think I'm responsible for my decisions and actions, they wouldn't bond with me.

 In the case of severe mental illness, there's still a relationship of doctor or caregiver and patient.
 These are no associations, though.
 I would expect my mother to still love me, but under certain conditions, even that could become a case of conflict with her dignity.
 She must not make herself vulnerable to my abusing or exploting her love to live in accordance with the second principle of dignity.